We buildthe rightthingswell.

 We developed and deployed a new frontend to production where it now successfully serves tens of millions of visitors a month.
 Alongside this we helped to improve the hiring process and recruit for a new permanent team.

 orangejellyfish came into The Economist and assessed the current state of engineering and product development.
-In short-time, the team presented a compelling case to ground-up rebuild the website, as the fastest way to get the foundations in place for a new digital product platform.
+In a short time, the team presented a compelling case to ground up rebuild the website, as the fastest way to get the foundations in place for a new digital product platform.
 Augmenting existing engineers, the team gave The Economist the room to replatform progressively feature by feature, and worked tirelessly to sunset the now legacy platform.

 John Wards - Head of Software Engineering

 Check out our work at ECONOMIST.COM